scottishbee/data_fun/README.md

 - I'm guessing the user was in college (high school?)
 2009-2012 given the frequency of movies.
 That would coordinate with 2011 being a year abroad (typically the third year of college).
 - That timing also would explain why early movies were cheaper (light green) and lower scored: kid's fare.
 - Those intense middle years were also when the user was willing to pay for tickets.
 Earlier and later the price drops to shallow green (so more matinees?)
-- Only high quality stuff nowadays, not wasting a trip to the theater for a mediocre film.
+- Only high quality stuff nowadays, not wasting money and a trip to the theater for a mediocre film.
+- Ghost Rider was one of the worst films seen, and the most expensive.
+Oof.